Run Service

 Note the following scenarios:

-• To rerun a single step, specify the same program step and procedure step under both from and to.
+• Rerun a single step: Specify the same program step and procedure step under both from and to.

-• If you specify a starting point without an end point, the range extends all the way to the end of the job.
+• Specify a starting point without an end point: Verify that the range extends to the end of the job.

-• To rerun the whole job, use empty values for pgm and proc under both from and to.
+• Rerun the whole job: Utilize empty values for pgm and proc under both from and to.

 cleanup